.

 Understanding the Role of Potassium In Cannabis Growth

 Much like us humans, our plant friends also depend on ample levels of potassium not just to function well, but to survive at all.
 In terms of human physiology, potassium (represented by the elemental symbol K) keeps us alive by normalising blood pressure and managing the amount of fluid in our cells.
-In your precious weed crop, the mineral plays an equally important role; it controls[1] myriad plant functions, including cellular growth, water movement, nutrient transport, and stress responses.
+In your precious weed crop, this nutrient plays an equally important role; it controls myriad plant functions, including cellular growth, water movement, nutrient transport, and stress responses.

 Potassium: A Primary Macronutrient for Cannabis